lgqfhwy/LM-VTON/README.md

 ## Code
-Code will be update after paper accepted.
+Code will be updated after paper accepted.